Colors of Life in the Clouds: Biopigments of atmospheric microorganisms as a new signature to detect life on planets like Earth: Methods

 The strains were isolated by \citet{bryan_abundance_2019} and shipped to Cornell University.
 At Cornell, we grew and measured the bacteria following \citet{coelho_color_2021} and \citet{hegde_surface_2015}.
 In summary, all strains were cultured in Reasoner’s 2A broth (R2A) media at room temperature.
 The cultures were grown aerobically up to a stationary phase, which varied from about 24h to 1 week.

 We used an ASD FieldSpec 4 Spectrometer, which covers the wavelength range from 350–2500 nm at intervals of 1 nm, and an ASD integrating sphere to measure the reflectance of the samples.
 We deposited cultures homogeneously on a 25 mm plain white mixed cellulose ester filter (0.45 mm) using a 10 mL syringe and a filtration system to the point of filter saturation (10 mL ± 1 mL), corresponding to $10^{7}$ and $10^{8}$ cells per filter, as shown by \citet{hegde_surface_2015}.
-The maximum saturation approach provides an upper limit of signal strength as a baseline spectral reference for planetary modeling, while avoiding experimental artifacts of variable cell densities and ensuring reproducibility.
-While our spectra test whether such features are in principle detectable and represent maximal bioaerosol coverage, future work including these biopigments spectra into more complex atmosphere models, which could explore minimal cell concentrations for different aerosol distribution assumptions, atmospheric dynamics assumptions, and cloud coverage assumptions, could be used to assess the limit of detection for different instrument designs.
+The maximum saturation approach provides an upper limit of signal strength as a baseline spectral reference for planetary modeling while avoiding experimental artifacts of variable cell densities and ensuring reproducibility.

-The same sample was measured at two different times: immediately after being deposited on the filter (fresh) and after 1 week of air drying in the dark at room temperature (dry) \citep{coelho_color_2021}.
+The same sample was measured at two different times: immediately after being deposited on the filter (wet) and after 1 week of air drying in the dark at room temperature (dry) \citep{coelho_color_2021}.
 Filters with only culture media were measured as experimental controls, for both wet measurements (fresh medium in the filter) and dry measurements (dry medium in the filter).
 Reflectance spectra were presented in absolute values and values normalized to the average reflectance between 300 nm and 350 nm.